raspberrypilearning/scratch-olympics-hurdler/worksheet.md

 1. Hurdler's need to jump.
 You'll need a couple more costumes for this part, so look in the runner directory and import the jump-1 and jump-2 costumes for your hurdler.

 1. You'll need a new variable for this part called `jumping`.
-This is becuase other scripts will need to know when the character is jumping.
+This is because other scripts will need to know when the character is jumping.
 Create the new variable and set it to `False`

 	``` scratch
 	when green flag clicked